amirrezash80/EndlessRunner/README.md

 ---

 ## Additional Features to Add
-- **Sound Effects and Music:** Adding background music and sound effects for player actions like jumping and colliding with obstacles.
+- **Sound Effects and Music:** Adding background music and sound effects for player actions like running and colliding with obstacles.

 ---